What is Pelvic Organ Prolapse?

 - Problems inserting tampons

-The pressure from prolapse can cause a bulge in the vagina that can sometimes be felt or seen.
+In more severe prolapse cases, an organ bulges onto another organ or outside your body.
 Women with pelvic organ prolapse may feel uncomfortable pressure during physical activity or sex.

 Pelvic organ prolapse happens when the muscles or connective tissues of the pelvis do not work as they should.
 The most common risk factors are: